RobertL31/fuddly/docs/source/tutorial.rst

 .. note::
-   Parameters are given to data makers (generators/disruptors) through a tuple wrapped with the characters ``(`` and ``)`` and separated with the character ``:``.
+   Parameters are given to data makers (generators/operators) through a tuple wrapped with the characters ``(`` and ``)`` and separated with the character ``:``.
 Syntax::

      data_maker_type(param1=val1:param2=val2)

 After ``C`` has performed its corruption, fuddly gets the result and provides it to ``tTYPE``.
-This disruptor is stateful, so it could outputs many different data from the one provided to it.
+This operator is stateful, so it could outputs many different data from the one provided to it.
 In this specific case, it will walk the graph representing the data and generate new samples each time it encounter a typed terminal node.
 In